hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 ### Visualizing over-representation analysis results
 `clusterProfiler` has a variety of options for viewing the over-represented GO terms.
 We will explore the dotplot and the enrichment plot in this lesson.

 The **dotplot** shows statistics associated with a user-selected top number of significant terms.
-The color of the dots represent the adjusted p-values for these terms, and size of the dots corresponds to the total count of sig DE genes annotated with the GO term (count).
+The color of the dots represents the adjusted p-values for these terms and size of the dots corresponds to the total count of sig DE genes annotated with the GO term (count).
 This plot displays the top 20 GO terms ordered by gene ratio, not adjusted p-value.

 ```r
 # Dotplot